getsentry/sentry/docs/technical.rst

 Authentication
 ^^^^^^^^^^^^^^

+If the Sentry server is configured to require authentication, the POST field ``key`` is a name used to identify the client and correspondingly the shared secret key between client and server.
+In this case the shared secret key does not travel in the POST.

-Authentication works on the bases of hmac (Hash based Message Authentication Code) where ``sha1`` is the hash function.
+The authentication mechanism provided works on the bases of hmac (Hash based Message Authentication Code) where ``sha1`` is the hash function.
 The text being authenticated is the concatenated values for the ``timestamp`` and ``data`` fields in the POST.

-If the Sentry server requires authentication, the POST field ``key`` is a name that identifies the client and correspondingly the shared secret key between client and server.

 A Python client could generate the authentication code value using the ``hashlib`` and ``hmac`` libraries::